Global Minimization of Electronic Hamiltonian 1-Norm via Linear Programming in the Block Invariant Symmetry Shift (BLISS) Method: Results and Discussion

 \section{Results and Discussion}

 Here we assess the capability of linear programming techniques for reducing the spectral ranges and LCU 1-norms of electronic Hamiltonians.
 We focus here on the set of transition-metal homogeneous nitrogen fixation catalysts studied in Ref. \cite{bellonziFeasibilityAcceleratingHomogeneous2024}, as well as the two active spaces of the FeMo cofactor of the nitrogenase enzyme (FeMoco) introduced in Refs. \cite{reiherElucidatingReactionMechanisms2017} and \cite{liElectronicComplexityGroundstate2019}.
-We choose the nitrogen fixation catalysts as they have been shown to be relevant to industrial applications \cite{bellonziFeasibilityAcceleratingHomogeneous2024}.
-Furthermore, these molecules, along with FeMoco, are difficult to simulate on classical computers and cover a variety of system sizes, charges, and multiplicities; see Table \ref{tab_nitrogen_fixation_cat_properties} for details.
-Note that we have placed a glossary of BLISS method terms in Appendix \ref{appendix_glossary}.
-To solve the linear program necessary to obtain the LP-BLISS operator, we use the Julia package JuMP.jl. \cite{Lubin2023} To solve the linear programs in the DF+LRBS method and to obtain the FFR-BLISS operator, we used the CVXOPT package \cite{CVXOPTCite} in Python with the GLPK solver. \cite{GLPKCite}
+We choose the nitrogen fixation catalysts as they have been shown to be relevant to industrial applications. \cite{bellonziFeasibilityAcceleratingHomogeneous2024} Furthermore, these molecules, along with FeMoco, are difficult to simulate on classical computers and cover a variety of system sizes and number of electrons; see Table \ref{table_catalysts} for details.
+To solve the linear program necessary to obtain the LP-BLISS operator, we use the Julia package JuMP.jl. \cite{Lubin2023} To solve the linear programs in the DF+LRBS method and to obtain the FFR-BLISS operator, we used the CVXOPT package \cite{CVXOPTCite} in Python with the GLPK solver. \cite{GLPKCite} Note that we have placed a glossary of BLISS method terms in Appendix \ref{appendix_glossary}, and that all raw numerical data can be found in the Supplementary Information.

 First, we assess the BLISS operators obtained from linear programming in terms of their ability to reduce the spectral range of the electronic Hamiltonian.
 To do this, we compare three quantities: (1) the spectral range $\Delta E$ of $\hat{H}$, (2) the spectral range $\Delta E(\vec{\mu}, \vec{\xi})$ of $\hat{H} - \hat{K}$, and (3) the spectral range $\Delta E^{(\text{ENS})}$ of $\hat{H}$ when restricted to the target electron number subspace.
 Since the spectral range is computationally difficult to calculate for systems of the size considered in this work, we approximate the largest and lowest energies using a modification of the Lanczos procedure, \cite{lanczos1950iteration} described in Appendix \ref{appendix_C}.
 We quantify the ability of a BLISS operator to reduce the spectral range with the rescaled difference between $\Delta E(\vec{\mu}, \vec{\xi})$ and $\Delta E^{(\text{ENS})}$